YuriAtanasov/metallb/website/content/usage/_index.md

-The other downside of the "Cluster" policy is that `kube-proxy` will obscure the source IP address of the connection when it does its load-balancing, so your pod logs will show that external traffic appears to be coming from your cluster's nodes.
+The other downside of the "Cluster" policy is that `kube-proxy` will obscure the source IP address of the connection when it does its load balancing, so your pod logs will show that external traffic appears to be coming from your cluster's nodes.

 #### "Local" traffic policy

 With the `Local` traffic policy, nodes will only attract traffic if they are running one or more of the service's pods locally.
-The BGP routers will load-balance incoming traffic only across those nodes that are currently hosting the service.
+The BGP routers will load balance incoming traffic only across those nodes that are currently hosting the service.
 On each node, the traffic is forwarded only to local pods by `kube-proxy`, there is no "horizontal" traffic flow between nodes.